jonnonz1/nz-statute-book/acts/public/2006/weathertight-homes-resolution-services-act-2006.md

   (b) adjudication of the claim has been initiated under the former Act.

 ### 148 Claim may continue under former Act or be withdrawn
-(1) The claim must be dealt with—
-  (a) as if Part 1 had not been enacted; and
+(1) The claim must be dealt with as if Part 1 had not been enacted.
-  (b) under the former Act as modified by section 148A.
 (2) Subsection (1) does not prevent the claimant from withdrawing the claim before it has been disposed of under the former Act.
 (3) Withdrawal of the kind contemplated by subsection (2) may be done at the claimant's discretion, and without complying with section 30 of the former Act, but may be done for the purpose only of enabling the claimant, as soon as is practicable,—
   (a) to make an application to the tribunal, under section 62, to have the withdrawn claim adjudicated, in accordance with section 150 or 153(1)(a); or
   (b) to be part of, or to join, a new claim, brought, under section 19, 20, or 21, in respect of the same dwellinghouse, common areas, or both, in accordance with section 153(1)(b).
 (4) Subsection (3) does not limit the application to the claim of section 30 of the former Act.

-### 148A How former Act modified for section 148(1)
-The former Act must for the purposes of section 148(1) be treated as if it had been amended in the manner specified in Schedule 4.

 ### 149 Who deals with claims to which section 148 applies
 (1) A claim to which section 148 applies must, if it is not withdrawn before it is disposed of under the former Act, be dealt with in accordance with that section by—